Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 Tip #5: Use A Flameless Candle For Light

-Cut or poke a small hole in the back of your shoe box and tape a cheap battery-powered candle for sunlight or moonlight.
+Cut or poke a small hole in the back of your shoe box, then tape a cheap battery-powered candle inside to use for sunlight or moonlight.

 small battery powered light taped to shoe box.